Roman describes the order of progress in any fitness program.

 And then once you get the six-pack abs and tight sleeves, you might not see it, despite searching it.
 This brings us to the last point, about the mirror.
-You need to acknowledge and accept that in addition to being your own worst critic, you are likely not going to “see” things clearly.
-Because you see your body every day, the gradual changes are going to get noticed by other people first.
+You need to acknowledge and accept that in addition to being your own worst critic, you aren’t going to “see” things clearly.
+Because you see your body every day, the gradual chances are going to get noticed by other people first.
 Especially by people who you don’t see regularly.

-I had one client about a year ago, Debbie; cool chick, a lawyer at a firm in Chicago.
-She told me that because she only saw her immediate supervisor at their bi-monthly meetings, he told her that he saw huge changes every time they saw each other.
-Obviously.
+I had one client years ago, Debbie; cool chick, a lawyer at a firm in Chicago.
+She told me that because she only saw her immediate supervisor at their bi-monthly meetings, he told her that he saw huge changes EVERY time they saw each other.

 To you, they’re tiny and infinitesimal and happen click by click.
-But, for someone who hasn’t seen you in two weeks, 3-5 pounds of weight loss, more muscle density, better posture, improved skin, and more energy are EXTREMELY noticeable.
-Make sense?
-Good.
+But, for someone who hasn’t seen you in two weeks, 3-5 pounds of weight loss, more muscle density, better posture, improved skin, and more energy is EXTREMELY noticeable.

 Now, I’ll acknowledge that the vast majority of people who sign up as clients or hop on a Roman program are looking for fat loss (about 70%).
 So, my programs are slanted that way.
 And they’re awesome.
 But, I can’t alter human physiology and allow for fat loss to happen first thing.
 You see, in terms of the way progress happens, for MOST people who are intermediate and advanced trainees, it goes like this: